rachelesmee/website/foss4guk2022local/index.md

 ### MapAction
 [<img src="images/MapAction_Tagline_Logo_Positive_RGB_Small.png" width="150"><br>MapAction](https://mapaction.org/donate/)

+## Feedback

+This is the first time we have run a conference over multiple venues with an online component.
+We really want to get your views on how we did, so please complete our [feedback form](https://forms.gle/gsAEa7bnn4Ui6jnk6).
+Remember to complete it by 17:00 on Thursday 24th November 2022 to be in with a chance of winning a Locate Press book.

 ## Code of Conduct
 Participants at FOSS4G:UK Local 2022 are expected to act respectfully toward others in accordance with the [FOSS4G:UK Online Code of Conduct](code-of-conduct). *Short version: everyone is welcome, make everyone welcome, be nice.*